 Murphy was proud of his nail making business and decided to employ an advertising company to help promote it.
 He had visions of Murphy’s Nails being the best nail making company in all of Ireland.

-So he went to a top advertising agency to have them create a marketing strategy for the company.
+So he went to a top advertising agency to have them create a marketing strategy for his nail making company.